PennockTech/fingerd/README.md

    environment (`/etc/nsswitch.conf`, `/etc/resolv.conf`, `/etc/hosts` are
    obvious choices).
 If not logging to syslog, this will not be needed.
 5. Reading `/etc/finger.conf` if it exists (alias file)
+6. `/etc` itself, to set up a watch for re-emergence of `/etc/finger.conf`
+   + This access and that of `/etc/finger.conf` can be disabled by setting `-alias-file=""`
-6. If started as root, then the process needs access to re-exec itself once it has dropped privileges.
+7. If started as root, then the process needs access to re-exec itself once it has dropped privileges.
 The file-system where this program is stored thus needs to be mounted to permit exec; this the only location which should permit exec.
 The filesystem should be mounted `nosuid` _unless_ you choose